andrew/ultimate-awesome/README.md

 - [awesome-localz](https://github.com/nathanmalishev/awesome-localz) - A curated list of awesome documentation, resources, projects, and more used by Localz.
 - [awesome-aws-cert](https://github.com/NaurisSadovskis/awesome-aws-cert) - Resources for preparation to pass AWS certifications. .
 - [Awesome-ML-Model-Governance](https://github.com/nholuongut/Awesome-ML-Model-Governance) - Model Governance, Ethics, Responsible AI.
+- [awesome-drone-hacking](https://github.com/nicholasaleks/awesome-drone-hacking) - A curated list of offensive drone security resources for researchers, pentesters, and hackers.
 - [awesome-open-research](https://github.com/nicholas-owen/awesome-open-research) - A collection of open research resources; tools, datasets, publications.
 - [toolbox](https://github.com/nicolas-heinig/toolbox) - My toolbox 🧰 A list of tools I use on the job.
 - [awesome-libraries](https://github.com/nikitowsky/awesome-libraries) - My set of libraries I like to use (if I forget names, I could find them here).